Updated 23 October 19

 At Nova we’re set up differently, we don’t just want to build the idea and walk away.
 Instead, we partner with and are co-founders of our startups (hence the name Cofoundery).
 We take equity rather than a standard rate per day for our services, this means that we’re as motivated as the founders for the startup to succeed, this is our startup too.

-If you think the Nova Cofoundery startup model could be right for you, apply for our next startup school here.
+If you think the Nova Cofoundery startup model could be right for you, apply for our startup programme here.